joelgibson/IHecke/README.md

 # IHecke

-`IHecke` is a package for [Magma] implementing Iwahori-Hecke algebras, along with some interesting bases.
-It uses the Soergel convention for the Hecke algebra, so a reader of the book [Introduction to Soergel Bimodules][SBim] should feel at home.
+`IHecke` is a package for [Magma] implementing Iwahori-Hecke algebras.
+It implements the standard and canonical bases of the Hecke algebra (Using the Soergel convention, so a reader of the book [Introduction to Soergel Bimodules][SBim] should feel at home).
+In addition, it comes bundled with some p-canonical bases for small rank groups (all groups of rank at most 4, excluding F4), and can calculate left, right, and two-sided cells and p-cells.

 The term "Hecke algebra" is already used within Magma for a different kind of algebra, hence all of the names in this package are prefixed with the letter I (standing for "Iwahori"), for example the